-Using email templates is a great way to make sure you keep candidates informed throughout your hiring process.
-For example, when a candidate is revealed, you can add an automated message to the “Awaiting Review” stage thanking them for their application.
+Using email templates is a great way to make sure you keep applicants informed throughout your hiring process.
+For example, when an applicant is revealed, you can add an automated message to the “Awaiting Review” stage thanking them for their application.
 Alternatively, if they are marked as “Not Hired,” you can send an automated disposition email.

 Default (built-in) email templates – We’ve already crafted some email messages that most companies can use for their hiring needs.
 You can freely edit the content of these templates (except for their names), but you cannot delete them.